 In addition to the above categories, the Club will present the Royal Automobile Club Lifetime Award, to recognise an individual who has, in the opinion of the Club, made an outstanding contribution to British motoring history and heritage, or to the British historic motoring and motor racing movement, across many years.
 This is the only category which cannot be nominated and is the only category recognising achievement beyond the previous twelve months.

-Nominations open on the 20 March and in order to qualify for considerations entrants must have a strong or exclusively historic element to it and the nominated activity or event must have taken place in the twelve months from 1st October 2018 to 30 September 2019 and have occurred entirely, or at least in the main part, within the UK.
+Nominations are now open.
+In order to qualify for considerations entrants must have a strong or exclusively historic element to it and the nominated activity or event must have taken place in the twelve months from 1st October 2018 to 30 September 2019 and have occurred predominantly in the UK.